matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 The following considerations drive the requirements for Matrix URIs:
 1. Follow existing standards and practices.
-1. Endorse the principle of least surprise.
+1. Endorse the principle of the least surprise.
 1. Humans first, machines second.
 1. Cover as many entities as practical.
 1. URIs are expected to be extremely portable and stable;